GSA/piv-guides/_devconfig/ssh.md

   5. From within the **PuTTY Configuration** window, select **Connection** &gt; **SSH** &gt; **Auth**.
 Then, click on the checkboxes for both **Allow agent forwarding** and **Allow attempted changes of username in SSH-2**.
   6. Click on **Session** from the left panel; enter a name in the **Saved Session** text box; and then click on the **Save** button.

-  > _This completes the profile set-up for the PIV login._
+  > _This completes the profile set-up for the PIV/CAC login._

 ##### Obtain PIV/CAC's SSH key